rawbytz/clear-image-cache/docs/index.md

 # Clear WorkFlowy Image Cache
 - Use this utility if some images are not displaying properly in WorkFlowy.
 - This clears image cache from your client's local storage.
+- This script makes no changes to your WorkFlowy data.
 - After installing to your bookmarks bar, click the bookmarklet while inside WorkFlowy.
 - Press OK at the prompt, and then reload WorkFlowy.